Behavioral Intervention Team (BIT)

 - Inability of an individual to take care of themselves (concern for mental health or substance abuse issues).

-- Erratic behavior that is disruptive to the normal proceedings of the College community.
+- Erratic behavior that is disruptive to the normal proceedings of the College community

 As the eyes and ears of our community it is everyone’s responsibility to take action and assist those individuals who show any type of behavior that could threaten their own safety or the well-being of the Red Rocks college community.
 We all play a vital role in ensuring the safety of our students, faculty, and staff.